amrlabib/javascript-essentials/hoisting.md

 ---

 ### Class hoisting:
-class hoisting follow the same behaviour of function hoisting, class declaration is hoisting while expression is not.
+Class hoisting follow the same behaviour of function hoisting, class declaration is hoisting while expression is not.

 ## Summary: